Brick Court Chambers London Chambers

 Minor issues aside, Brick Court Chambers is clearly a stellar set.
 As such, it is looking to recruit the best pupils — up to five a year — and offers an award of £75,000.
 Those looking to apply should make their application through the Pupillage Gateway.
 As part of the application process, candidates must complete a mini-pupillage, which is assessed.
 Brick Court encourages all those interested in joining to apply for a mini-pupillage before they apply through the Pupillage Gateway system: there are two mini-pupillage windows per year.
 The scores from the mini-pupillage application form, the Pupillage Gateway form, and the assessed mini-pupillage will determine who gets invited to an interview.
 Around 15 candidates are invited to the two-part interview.
 The first part will deal with a case report that applicants are provided with in advance and will be expected to prepare a two-page skeleton argument to present on, whilst the second will involve an unseen question.

-Those lucky enough to obtain pupillage should expect to see a wide range of Chambers’ work over the course of the year.
+Those lucky enough to obtain pupillage should expect to see a wide range of chambers’ work over the course of the year.
 Pupils sit with three different supervisors.
-There are few opportunities for pupils to get up in court and put forward a case, but pupils report their skills are fine-tuned by a series of monthly advocacy exercises, for which they receive supervisor feedback on their performance.
+There are few opportunities for pupils to get up in court and put forward a case, but rookies report their skills are fine-tuned by a series of monthly advocacy exercises, for which they receive supervisor feedback on their performance.
 Pupils are also given a series of written exercises, each of which must be completed within five days, alongside being provided with two mentors: one junior and one silk.
 The process is described as “gruelling” by one former pupil, however the training is generally considered to be “very helpful”.
 Some juniors do bemoan, however, that there is little in the way of formal training once practice begins.

 Brick Court is proud to participate in the COMBAR Mentoring Scheme for under-represented groups at the Bar as well as Bridging the Bar.
 It is also a supporter of the Bar Placement Scheme, the Charter for Black Talent in Finance and the Professions, an initiative devised by Brick Court’s very own Harry Matovu KC, and FreeBar, a network aiming to foster inclusion and support for LGBT+ people working as barristers.
 The set launched a Social Mobility Podcast Series in 2021 and also used its centenary year to raise money for social mobility charities the Sutton Trust and IntoUniversity, which it continues to work with.